mashaalyousuf777/Data-analyst/README.md

 # Data-analyst
-this repository to show my projects and dashboards
+This repository to show my projects and dashboards